 Applications should be returned to the School Admissions team who will aim to process the application within a maximum of 20 school days.

-Currently (Autumn 2017) we have limited available spaces in school:
+Currently (Summer 2019) we have limited available spaces in school:

 - Nursery - FULL

 - Reception - Two classes 10 places available in total

 - Year 1 - Two classes 2 places available in total

 - Year 2 - FULL

 - Year 6 -3 places available